PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 You have to override two things:
 * replace your domain in url
 * add token.
 Click on `Authorization` tab on chosen API call and then use Bearer Token type.
-  Paste your token and now, you can call API using `SEND` button.
+  Paste your token, and now, you can call API using `SEND` button.

 ## FAQ